-In order to aid in the prevention of similar crimes, the Director of Public Safety (or designee) will develop and issue timely warning notices.
+To aid in the prevention of similar crimes, the director of public safety (or designee) will develop and issue timely warning notices.
 The purpose of the notice is to inform members of the community about crimes that have occurred on campus, on non-campus property, or on public property where it is determined that the incident may pose a serious or ongoing threat to members of the University community.

 Wilkes University communicates during crisis and emergency situations across multiple means and modalities such as:

 - Wilkes Website

 - Local News

 Reports of missing students will be immediately directed to the Department of Public Safety, which has the responsibility and authority to investigate each report and make a determination whether the student is missing.
 If any member of the Wilkes community believes that a student is missing, it is the University's policy that the Department of Public Safety should be contacted immediately at 570-408-4999.

 In accordance with the Higher Education Act of 2008, and in addition to registering a general emergency contact, all resident students have the opportunity to confidentially register an individual to be contacted in the event the student is determined missing for more than 24 hours.
 A student who wishes to identify a confidential contact can do so at the beginning of each year.
 This contact information will be accessible only by authorized campus officials in the offices of Residence Life, Student Affairs, and Public Safety, and will not be disclosed except to law enforcement personnel in furtherance of a missing student investigation.